 Now when we’re looking at close to list price ratios those popped up nicely as we start to enter into a lighter compression phase for attached single-family.
 Where we came into 99.1 percent of their last asking price.

-So we are seeing quickly that the opportunity for the negotiation period or buyers to have negotiating power at the bookends of the Year being January February and then again not until October, November, December.
+So we are seeing quickly that the opportunity for the negotiation period or buyers to have negotiating power at the bookends of the Year is January February and then again not until October, November, December.

 That’s starting to decline and we do have a more competitive market going into spring.

 Flash sales are the number of units that were under contract in seven days or less.
-Popped up to almost 40% of those attached dwellings were under contract in that first seven day period.
+Popped up to almost 40% of those attached dwellings were under contract in that first seven-day period.

 In 53 percent of condos that sold last month sold for at or over their asking price.
+Thank You For Reading this article.